ccorcos/js-avl-tree/README.md

 ## To Do

 - use key-value storage as the basis for everything.
-  - construct nodestorage from key-value storage.
-  - construct nodetransaction from key-value transaction
   - construct indexstorage from key-value storage.
   - construct head-storage.
   - do all of this on AVL and consider how this can work with files later.